Skye Guides and the Cuillin Ridge Traverse

 This is the ultimate British mountaineering expedition and prices reflect the amount of effort from both client and guide to succeed.
 In addition to the climbing difficulties logistics such as transport, food, water and bivvy equipment all need to be precisely organised.
 On average 32-36 hours are spent on the hill, equivalent to 4 individual day outings.
 16-24 hours of this is climbing, scrambling & walking- compare this with an average of 10 hours spent climbing the Matterhorn and then add an uncomfortable night out.
 Single day attempts are possible for the supremely fit, highly experienced client in perfect weather but are charged at the same rate with other climbing done on the extra days available.

 We use our vast experience to advise on the best way to make the expedition successful but in some cases an attempt is not justifiable.
 Shorter but still classic outings are normally suitable so the days are all used.
 Dealing with this is complex but our policy is the fairest that we have come up with.

 4 or 5-day Traverse Course

-The longer your stay the greater your chances of success so our recommendation is to book onto a 4or 5-day course.
+The longer your stay the greater your chances of success so our recommendation is to book onto a 4 or 5-day course.
 This allows time for training, assessment and, most significantly, a suitable weather window.
 The success of the Traverse attempt is always the focus of the week.
 Careful consideration has to be given not only to the attempt but also nutrition, rest and the complex logistics of equipment and travel.
-The rest of the course is spent with a suitable mix of training climbs, scrambling and bivouac retrieval.
+The rest of the course is never wasted with time spent on a suitable mix of training climbs, scrambling and bivouac retrieval.
 Specifically the day following a successful Traverse is always low key.

 Sample four-day itinerary for ideal weather